Gifts in wills

 Since the tragedy of Olive Cooke Charities have been under an increased spotlight when it comes to fundraising.
 The fact that charities require funding is uncontroversial, however the balance between the pressure of the fundraising “sell” and reputational risk to the charity has become a matter of vigorous debate.

-The sensitivities when dealing with legacies is greater.
-Points to consider are:
+The sensitivities when dealing with gifts in wills is greater.

 Risk of offending or alienating donor/ supporter